A familiar question - why is 4G not good enough? 5G has 3 (potential) impovements

 high definition, can be downloaded in a short time for off-line viewing.

-Current delivery mechanisms such as Satellite and OTA will just not deliver
+a way that current delivery mechanisms such as Satellite and OTA cannot.

 So it is likely that much of this video or TV demand will move to online and mobile.